The Fundy Footpath is a rigorous multi-day hike along the Bay of Fundy in New…

 The flower-filled alpine meadows above Sunshine Village offer spectacular hiking at 2,220 metres above sea level, with lakes, waterfalls, and dramatic mountain views.

 There’s a combo gondola – chairlift package that will take you all the way to the start of these gentle hiking trails, described by the Lonely Planet as one of the top hikes in Canada.

 This is a gem of a hike in Alberta’s Kananaskis Country in the Upper Kananaskis Lake area.
 Rawson Lake is exquisite, with sheer cliffs rising far above its emerald waters.

 This hike offers lots of variety in the terrain you walk through to reach the lake (320 m height gain, 7.8 km return).
 It’s possible to hike above the lake to Sarrail Ridge for even better views.

 Grassi Lakes – a Canmore Classic

 Grassi Lakes, in the Canmore area, is another great option.
-Short and sweet (four kms return, height gain 300 metres) this is a very popular trail leading to two emerald-turquoise hued lakes.
+Short and sweet (4 km return, height gain 300 m) this is a very popular trail leading to two emerald-turquoise hued lakes.
 Formerly called Twin Lakes, Grassi Lakes were renamed to honor legendary trail builder and mountain guide Lawrence Grassi, a longtime Canmore resident.